glottolog/treedb/README.rst

 License
 -------

-This tool is distributed under the `Apache license`_.
+This tool is distributed under the `MIT license`_.

 .. _Glottolog: https://glottolog.org/